Clock tower of reid centennial hall

 • You will receive an onscreen and an emailed confirmation.

-We encourage distance learning students to sign up for direct deposit to streamline and expedite the release of residual funds.
+We encourage distance learning students and student athletes to sign up for direct deposit to streamline and expedite the release of residual funds.

 Paper Residual Check Release

-Students who have NOT signed up for direct deposit (or did not submit Intent to Attend) will have a paper residual check prepared.
+Students who have NOT signed up for direct deposit will have a paper residual check prepared.
 Students must present photo identification to get information about their student account or to pick up checks

 Federal regulations require documentation that you participate in each class to be eligible for your financial aid.
-Aid that is disbursed before the term begins can be reduced or reversed if this documentation is missing.
+Schedule changes (adding/changing/dropping of classes) will require enrollment confirmation to be updated.
+If enrollment confirmation is not updated, financial aid may be reduced.
 Reduced aid may leave an unpaid balance that must be repaid immediately.
 Late fees apply if a balance is left unpaid, or aid is not promptly reinstated.
 It is the student's responsibility to check the Grades/Enrollment Confirmation link on Warrior Web to confirm eligibility

 International students are subject to tax on non-qualified scholarships and/or waivers.